howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 The results of the first spacecraft will be identical to the results in the ImFR, since the reference frame is the same.

-For the second spacecraft, the change in its own time recorded on the clock will be almost zero (it should coincide with the results of real experiments).
+For the second spacecraft, the change in its own time recorded on the clock will tend to zero (it should coincide with the results of real experiments).
 However, colossal changes will be recorded in the structure of the universe during this time.
 Objects whose speed tends to the speed of light in the ImFR will travel a distance of almost a billion light years.
 This means that their speed relative to the second spacecraft should have been tending to infinity (a billion light-years divided by time tending to zero).
 However, this is impossible according to the theory of relativity, since the limiting speed must be equal to the speed of light.

 We get a contradiction: